-While the title settings can't be accessed for an exported PDF, by viewing a PDF on a computer, the file can be re-exported again by 'printing' the file.
-This process may vary slightly depending on the OS, but should be similar across platforms.
+While the title settings can't be accessed for an exported PDF, by viewing a PDF on a computer the file can be re-exported again by 'printing' the file.
+This process may vary slightly depending on your computer's OS but should be similar across platforms.

 - Open a PDF file on the computer, typically by double-clicking the file.

 - Go to File>Print